-PHM 503: Foundations of Human Body and Disease III.
-(3 credit hours)
+PHM 509: Foundations of Human Body and Diseases III.
+(2 credit hours)

-This foundational course is the third in a series designed to develop an understanding of anatomy, physiology, and pathophysiology concepts of disease as they pertain to each organ system.
+This foundational course is the third in a series designed to develop an understanding of physiology and pathophysiology concepts of diseases, including relevant microbiological and immunological concepts pertaining to each organ system.
 Students will learn to differentiate between normal physiologic variation and disease states.
 A blended approach (lecture, small group discussion, multimedia) is used for presentation of the material.